 My work encompasses three interconnected disciplines: sociolinguistics, descriptive linguistics, and applied linguistics.
 As a sociolinguist, I study language in social context, especially language variation and language contact.
 As a descriptive linguist, I work with language description and documentation, particularly on the lexical level.
 As an applied linguist, I am concerned with fieldwork data collection and language education, especially teaching the structure of English to speakers of other languages.
 My main contribution to these two fields lies in documenting and explaining language variation -- informal, social, ethnic, geographical, occupational, generational -- and demonstrating its linguistic value and cultural importance in educational contexts.

 My research agenda has so far comprised twenty projects involving such themes as ethnic variation in American English, informal lexicon of main varieties of English, and learner dictionaries.
 My particular forte is informal language, and I am perhaps one of the few scholars worldwide specializing in slang, the most informal yet also socioculturally revealing type of vocabulary.
 My projects have been funded externally by such grant programs as the Fulbright Foundation and Santander Universidades, and have allowed me to do research at such academic centers as the University of California at Berkeley and Stanford University.
 The results of these projects have yielded eighteen books including Yinglish (2012) and The Dictionary of Spanish Loanwords in American Slang (2015).

-A representative example of my research is my most recent book, African American Slang: A Linguistic Description (Cambridge University Press, 2015).
+A representative example of my research is one of my most recent books, African American Slang: A Linguistic Description (Cambridge University Press, 2015 [reprinted in 2019]).
 It explores patterns of form, meaning, theme and function of African American slang, showing it to be rule-governed, innovative and culturally revealing.
 The comprehensive description is based on a large database of contextual citations from thousands of contemporary sources including literature, print media, music, film, TV and oral data collected during field work in the U.S. The book also includes a glossary of 1,500 representative slang expressions, defined and illustrated by 4,500 usage examples.
 Combining scholarship with user-friendliness, this is an insightful and practical resource for students and researchers interested in sociolinguistics and ethnolinguistics.
 You can view some of its contents here.